 Does a company secretary have any powers?

-- The re-registration of a public company as a private company
+- of a public company as a private company

-- The re-registration of a private company as a public company - section 90.
+- of a private company as a public company

 What rights does a company secretary have?

-They depend on the terms of his or her contract with the company.
-The secretary has no special rights under the Act.
+Rights are largely contractual or statutory employment rights under the employment contract with the company.
+A secretary has no special rights under the Companies Act.